NLnetLabs/ploutos/docs/ploutos/docker_packaging.md

 ## Docker Hub secrets

-The Ploutos workflow supports two Docker specific secrets which can be passed to the workflow like so:
+The Ploutos workflow requires two Docker specific secrets which can be passed to the workflow like so:

 ```yaml
 jobs: